baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We thank the reviewers for their insightful and constructive comments.
+Below we first discuss the contributions, and then answer other main questions.
 We will incorporate the reviewers' helpful suggestions in our revision.

-## Relevance/Importance of the problem (Common concerns from Review A & B)

-Following the OOPSLA paper selection criteria on importance [1]:

-*Importance: The paper contributes to the advancement of knowledge in the field.
-We also welcome papers that diverge from the dominant trajectory of the field.*

-we would like to answer the question from the following two aspects:

-(1) Are union types relevant in practice?
-(2) Is the particular approach presented here with disjoint switches relevant?
+# Overview

+In the general overview of the reply we wish to mainly address the concerns by Reviewer A and B regarding relevance.
+We also discuss various other concerns in the detailed reply.

+## Relevance and Contributions

-Regarding (1) we believe that the fact that many major programming languages such as Scala 3, TypeScript, Flow or Julia all implement some form of union types is already providing some evidence of the practical relevance of union types.
+First, we would like to emphasize the relevance of union types.
+In particular, some form of union types has been implemented in many major programming languages such as Scala 3, TypeScript, Flow or Julia.
+We believe this is already providing some evidence of the practical relevance of union types.

-We have also conducted a set of small google queries to investigate the extent to which programmers are using union types, and comparing union types with some other features.
-We performed the following google queries, and got the following results:
+We have also conducted a set of small google queries to investigate the extent to which programmers are using union types, and comparing union types with some other language features under heavy development in the community.
+The queries the results are given below.

 ```
 Google query                                | number of results